lliming/fair-research.github.io/deliverables/scalable-analysis.md

 Large quantities of genome data are now available, but genome-wide association studies that depend on rare variants lack statistical power.
+Functional annotation of variants called from analyzing whole genomes is an essential part of WGS data analysis.
 Combining annotations from many sources provides a comprehensive “genome map” boosting statistical power of association studies.
+Additionally, annotations are useful to filter variants to suit the analysis of interest.
+For example, an analyst may be interested in variants that only enhance a particular function.

+The [TOPMed](https://www.nhlbiwgs.org) project uses a tool called WGSA (Whole Genome Sequence Annotator) tool for the annotation of variants generated from the project.
+The WGSA tool is availble as an Amazon Machine Image and is runnable from the Amazon Compute Cloud.
+However, it requires analysts to setup a cloud account, gain the expertise to instantiate the pipeline and assemble the required annotation databases.
+The default pipeline out of the box generates annotations serially using a single compute node where the pipeline is setup.
+This process can take weeks to months for a large set of variants and hence has the potential to drive up the compute costs of annotation.

-We demonstrate a high performance, parallel implementation of [TOPMed](https://www.nhlbiwgs.org)’s annotation pipeline that uses 70 annotation databases to annotate the SNPs and Indels from 608 GTEx variant (VCF) files to create a data resource of millions of annotated variants that can then be used in genome-wide association studies.
+ We created a high performance, cost-effective and parallel implementation of the WGSA annotation pipeline.

+The annotation pipeline uses 70 annotation databases to annotate the SNPs and Indels from 608 GTEx variant (VCF) files to create a data resource of millions of annotated variants that can then be used in genome-wide association studies.
 Each annotation process